-Scientific consensus paper highlights health benefits of UV exposure…
+Scientific consensus paper highlights the health benefits of UV exposure…

 “Humans have adapted to sun exposure over many thousands of years and derive numerous physiological benefits from UV exposure in addition to vitamin D. These benefits far outweigh those derived from vitamin D intake by supplements, and therefore sun avoidance being recommended by the US Surgeon General and others is unnecessarily putting Americans at risk.”